Overtime pay for prison nurses costs millions of tax dollars

 - Hands off my data!
 15 more default privacy settings you should change on your TV, phone plan, LinkedIn and more

-An Ohio Department of Rehabilitation and Correction official says hiring more nurses would spread costs out over more people, but Ohio would still have to pay to make sure all shifts are covered.
+Stuart Hudson, the managing director of health care and fiscal operations for the Ohio Department of Rehabilitation and Correction, says hiring more nurses would spread costs out over more people, but the state would still have to pay to make sure all shifts are covered.

+“At the end of the day, we’re still going to have overtime, and most folks making those large sums of money are those people who volunteer for it,” he said.

+State Sen. Gayle Manning, a Republican from North Ridgeville who serves on a prison watchdog committee, says the amount of overtime payments raises questions about quality of care.

 Information from: The Plain Dealer, http://www.cleveland.com